Battery Backup Systems for Pumps – Do they work?

 Please understand that a backup system is what it should be, a backup system.
 Something that actually acts like what is installed.
 If you go to a house fire, you use a fire hose.
 You wouldn’t hook up a garden hose.
 That pretty much sums up the difference with your currently installed, engineer designed, pump system and a battery backup system.

-Please call if you would like more details on installing a proper emergency backup generator.
+Please call if you would like more details on installing a proper emergency backup generator or battery backup system.
 Use your existing pumps to pump what they are designed to pump, and modify how those pumps are supplied with 24-7 power.
 We are an authorized Cummins Dealer for home standby generators and can size a system that meets the needs of your pumps and other vital circuits.
 New commercial and off-grid battery systems can run some pump systems, but for short periods of times.

 Next read about how residential pump stations are designed, and why do you need good quality and properly chosen pumps in one of our other blog posts.